 The Academic Affairs Committee proposes the following for social networking vehicles.
-Online communities like Facebook, MySpace, Flickr and Twitter provide opportunities for faculty, staff, and students to share and explore interests that enrich the higher education learning experience.
-However, using these mediums with discretion is advised.
-UAB online community members are expected to act with honesty, integrity, and respect for the rights, privileges, privacy, sensibilities, and property of others.
+Online communities like provide opportunities to share and explore interests that enrich the higher education learning experience.
+However, use them with discretion.
+UAB social media users are expected to act with honesty, integrity, and respect for others.

-Professional Use

-Only UAB employees authorized by their departments may use social networking Web sites to conduct University business.
+Professional Use - Only UAB employees authorized by their departments may use social networking Web sites to conduct University business.
 The authorized employee/position will serve as the point of contact for the web site.
-In keeping with University policy1, the authorized employee may post on a social network profile: the University's name, school, department, and/or unit information, a University email address or University telephone number for contact purposes, or post official department information, resources, calendars, and events.
+In keeping with University policy, the authorized employee may post on a social network profile: the University's name, school, department, and/or unit information, a University email address or University telephone number for contact purposes, or post official department information, resources, calendars, and events.
 The employee should use care that any personal opinions or opposition to the University either by direct statement or perception not be published.

-General Use

-The following guidelines are strongly suggested:
+General Use - The following guidelines are strongly suggested: